hapify/hapify/docs/templating/hapify/syntax.md

 ### Custom function

-Define a custom function and call it
+Define a custom function and call it:

 === "Long syntax"